ursmaheshj/Student_Management/index.md

 ### About the Platform

-It contains a basic home page with some details regarding the features and how site works to actually try the demo Login by pressing the login button.
+It consists of a simple home page with some information regarding the site's functionality and features.

-- **Login Page**: Login button redirects you to the login page where, user should provide their email and password as credentials.
+- **Login Page**: The Login button takes you to the login page, where you must enter your email address and password as credentials.

 ![Image](images/login.png)

-- **Admin Dashboard**: Admins can manage both student and teacher along with all the rights to modify and manage all the configurations.
+- **Admin Dashboard**: Admin have the ability to manage both students and teachers, in addition to having full access to edit and administer all configuration settings.

 ![Image](images/admin.png)

-- **Teacher Dashboard**: Teachers can manage students and their Marks, Notes etc.
+- **Teacher Dashboard**: The teachers are able to keep track of the students grades, notes, and other information.

 ![Image](images/teacher.png)

-- **Student Dashboard**: Students can login and view their Marks, Notes and Notifications.
+- **Student Dashboard**: Students can log in to their accounts in order to access their grades, notes, and notifications.

 ![Image](images/student.png)